wrobstory/mcflyin/README.md

 ![Daily](http://farm6.staticflickr.com/5497/9062972730_aa34df95a2_o.jpg)

-Let's call Mcflyin for a rolling sum on a seven-day window:
+Let's call Mcflyin for a rolling sum on a seven-day window.
+It will resample to the given ```freq```, then apply the window to the result:

 ```python
 freq = {'D': 'Weekly Rolling'}